codemagic-ci-cd/codemagic-docs/content/getting-started/building-an-ionic-app.md

 ---
 title: Building an Ionic app
-description: How to build an Ionic app with codemagic.yaml
+description: How to build an Ionic Capacitor or Ionic Cordova app with codemagic.yaml
 weight: 8
 aliases:
   - '../yaml/building-an-ionic-app'
 ---

-## Setting up an Ionic Capacitor/Cordova project
+## Setting up an Ionic project

 The apps you have available on Codemagic are listed on the Applications page.
 See how to add additional apps [here](./adding-apps-from-custom-sources).

-1. On the Applications page, click **Set up build** next to the app you want to start building.
+1. On the [Applications page](https://codemagic.io/apps), click **Set up build** next to the app you want to start building.
 2. On the popup, select **Ionic App** as the project type and click **Continue**.
 3. Create a [`codemagic.yaml`](./yaml) file and add in it the commands to build, test and publish your project.
 See the full workflow examples below.
 4. Commit the configuration file to the root of your repository.